jootaz/jootaz/README.md

 <p>
   Hi 👋, I'm Jota!
 A passionate web developer student from Brazil.

-  - 🌱 I’m currently studying Information systems at <a href="https://www.fiap.com.br/">FIAP University</a>
+  - 🌱 I’m currently studying Web Design at <a href="https://www.fiap.com.br/">FIAP University</a>
   - 🔭 I'm looking for a job opportunity.
 My dream is to one day work with Website Development and API.
 </p>